stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Choosing a Code Editor or IDE #

- My preferred text editor on Windows is currently [Visual Studio Code](https://code.visualstudio.com).
+ My preferred text editor is currently [Visual Studio Code](https://code.visualstudio.com).
 [This tutorial](https://code.visualstudio.com/docs/python/python-tutorial) shows you the features that Visual Studio Code has for Python development, including code quality checks, and support for debugging.
 You may prefer [Atom](https://atom.io/), which is a high-quality and customisable editor that has [plugins for Python](https://atom.io/packages/search?q=python), or [Notepad++](https://notepad-plus-plus.org/), which will be more suitable for older computers with limited resources.
 All of these editors are free.

  If you would like to use a full IDE, consider the [Wing IDE](http://www.wingware.com/), which is proprietary, or using the free Eclipse IDE with the [PyDev](http://www.pydev.org/) extension.
 Current versions of Microsoft Visual Studio also include support for Python.